TedTschopp/The-Marchen-Engine/index.md

 aspects of the game, create environments in which the players can interact, and solve any player disputes.

-## The Characters
+## Characters

-A player character or playable character (PC) is a fictional character in a Märchen Engine game whose actions are directly controlled by a player of the game rather than the rules of the game.
+There are two types of heroes that participate in The Märchen engine player character or playable character (PC) is a fictional character in a Märchen Engine game whose actions are directly controlled by a player of the game rather than the rules of the game.
 The characters that are not controlled by a player are called non-player characters (NPCs).
 The actions of non-player characters are typically handled by the Referee.

+### Player Characters

-Using the Märchen Engine rules as guidelines, a player will create a character reflecting the sort of role they’d like to have in the game.
+Using the Märchen Engine rules as guidelines, a player will create a Hero reflecting the sort of role they’d like to have in the game.
+The Hero is usually of a certain race (depending on those available with the Referee's universe) and possesses a unique combination of skills and levels of expertise.

+#### Associates, PCs, Heroes

+Associates, PC’s and Heroes are all names for Character’s other humans that are not Referee controled who are joining you on your adventure.

+### The Company

+The group of characters that is formed by a group of like-minded heroes.
+They may share a common short-term goal appointed by elders or a council of peoples, or they might all be young members of the same folk, ready to leave home for the first time to see the world.

+After the players have finished creating their characters, they should discuss with the Referee the circumstances that brought the group together and forged them into a company of adventurers.
+The more detailed the description of the events that led to the characters setting off adventuring the better, as this will give the Referee valuable story hooks to turn into adventures that directly link to the characters’ back-story.

+The process of creating a company is the first seasonal activity played by the group.
+During company creation, the players are assisted by the Referee as they define the characteristics of their group of adventurers.

+#### First Meeting

+The first thing to do is decide where the company was formed.
+To do so, the players choose a suitable place.
+Locations that qualify as havens or sanctuaries are an ideal choice, as these known to welcome outsiders as they travel.
+As soon as everybody agrees on a location, its name is recorded by every player on their character sheet.

+When this is settled, the players briefly introduce their heroes, making sure to mention how and why they arrived at the selected location in the first place; the heroes’ cultures and callings can prove useful as starting points.
+The referee could take this opportunity to provide information about the setting to less-knowledgeable players.
+Some places are particularly suited as locations for the first meeting of a company.

+#### Relationships

+All adventurers share a feeling of loyalty towards each other, but each of them can develop a particular level of companionship with another member of the group: it may be uncommon respect for someone wiser or nobler, a special friendship shared with an old acquaintance, the kinship felt for a fellow countryman, or deep affection for a dear family member.

+Whatever the nature of the relationship, each player must elect another member of the company as his character’s focus, writing the name of this companion in the appropriate space on the character sheet.
+It can be any other Associate, Companion, or Patron who is in the Company, even one that has already been chosen by somebody else as their focus.
+The bond doesn’t have to be mutual: a hero who has been chosen by another hero as his focus is free to choose any other character as his own.

+#### Rating

+The group of player-heroes is more than a band of roving mercenaries brought together by mere necessity.
+At its foundation are communal goals and mutual respect.
+This is recreated in the game by a shared pool of Company points.
+During the game, players use these points to recover Spiritual and Social Damage.

+The number of points available to a company of heroes at the beginning of the game is equal to the number of heroes in the group.

+All players record the company’s rating total in the appropriate box on their character sheet.
+This score is updated every time that a companion uses a point to recover damage, and it is fully replenished at the beginning of every game session.

+#### Patron

+A patron is a usually renowned or powerful personality, who may from time to time offer a company a purpose to go adventuring, often providing support and counsel.
+Companions may choose to meet a patron during their seasonal activities if they are at the location where the Patron is to be found and if the Patron is available for a meeting.

+A company may have several patrons at the same time, if its members are able to satisfy the requirements to ensure their allegiance (very often, Patrons will ask something in return for their friendship).

+### Other Characters

+Over the course of their careers, Heroes will have made friends and foes, and established ties with various non-player characters who may play a part in future adventures.
+There are four categories of such associates.

+#### Companion

+Someone who is currently not played by another human who has joined you on an adventure.
+Companions are controlled by the Referee.
+A spouse or a family member is a good example of a companion that most Heros will have.

+#### Allies

+These are individuals that the Hero knows and who they have had friendly dealings with in the past.
+They may have useful skills, positions, or assets and they are willing to help the Traveller and will actively go out of their way to provide aid.

+#### Contacts

+These are individuals like Allies; however, they may be willing to aid the Hero.

+Both Allies and Contacts can also be Patrons.

+#### Rivals

+These are people who hate or oppose the Hero and will attempt to interfere or harass them.

+#### Enemies

+These are even worse than Rivals – a Rival will normally work within the law, but an Enemy wants the Hero dead, imprisoned or otherwise doomed.

+#### Hirelings

+There are three sorts of hirelings.
+In a nutshell, mercenaries are ordinary hired soldiers who serve for conventional military tasks – from guarding a fortress to attacking enemy strongholds; they usually operate as part of a larger military force.
+Retainers are NPCs brave (or foolhardy) enough and are paid to accompany player characters into the kinds of hair-raising adventures players love to put their characters through.
+Specialists are, as the term implies, tradesmen or experts in various useful non-combat (or combat-adjacent) fields.

+All hirelings come with ordinary equipment appropriate for their profession, subject to the Referee’s discretion.
+For example, a typical light infantryman will come equipped with leather armor, a shield, and a short sword or spear.
+An armorer or alchemist would have their tools.
+The employer (the PCs) would have to supply heavy equipment, such as a forge or laboratory.

+To hire NPCs, the players must first negotiate with them.
+The Referee will usually do this by role-playing the prospective hireling, by rolling, or – most likely – using a combination of roleplay and dice rolls.

+##### Mercenaries

+Mercenaries are soldiers (or thugs) who perform military (or thuggery) operations.
+They may guard, patrol, assault enemy strongholds, engage enemy forces, or even waylay unwary travelers.
+However, they are not foolish enough to follow lunatics on harrowing adventures such as robbing haunted tombs or sneaking into an enemy's castle to assassinate a noble.
+That’s way above their pay scale.
+They’re soldiers.

+##### Retainers

+Retainers are NPCs willing to serve adventurers as bodyguards, henchmen, or sidekicks.
+Unlike mercenaries, they are loyal enough to follow their master and will put themselves in grave danger.
+Retainers may operate individually rather than as part of a larger unit.
+However, they require a higher monthly fee, and they must receive a share of their master’s treasure gained through adventure.
+A character may have more than one retainer, but they must be able to pay for that retainer.
+The higher their 🤝 and Leadership the more they will be able to retain.
+Regardless of 🤝, a character will always be able to have at least one retainer.

+The Referee must generate prospective retainers as regular characters using the character generation rules.
+Note that this is always subject to Referee discretion.
+Retainers come with appropriate basic gear, as received from character generation, or purchased from the money they eared in their career when they mustered out.

+##### Specialists

+Tradesmen and professionals, such as sailors to crew a ship, or an alchemist to produce potions.
+Specialists are usually non-combatants, though this is subject to Referee discretion and the specific task the specialist was hired to do.
+For example, siege engineers are generally considered to be combatants, though they would expect to never be in immediate danger.
+The payment due a Specialist will be determined by their skills and competencies.

+## Creating Characters

-The character is usually of a certain race (depending on those available with the Referee's universe) and possesses a unique combination of skills and levels of expertise.
-The attributes of a character is given as numerical values which can change as the gamer progresses, and characters grow and develop over the course of their adventures.
+The attributes of a character are given as numerical values which can change as the game progresses, and characters grow and develop over the course of their adventures.

 ### Aspects